bioinformatist/my_website/content/project/project1.md

 SD.pos <- 2:dim(DT.expr1)[2]
 # The parentheses make the result to be assigned to the column specified in SD.pos, instead of some new variable named SD.pos
-# function lapply is better for .SD in data.table
+# Function lapply is better for .SD in data.table
 DT.expr1.normalized.constant <- DT.expr1[, (SD.pos) := lapply(.SD, NormalizeconstantAsCol), .SDcols = SD.pos]
 ```